Skip to main content

 You can also load a MIDI file to use or edit the data in a script.
 Depending on the command and variables you use, this will either be combined with any existing MIDI data, or will replace the existing data.
 It should be noted that loading a MIDI file is an asynchronous command, and thus the common asynchronous loading commands and working methods apply.

-MIDI objects can be exported from KONTAKT either by using the save_midi_file() command, or via a drag and drop activated label element.
+MIDI objects can be exported from Kontakt either by using the save_midi_file() command or via a drag and drop activated label widget.
 In either case, it is possible to define the export area, both in terms of start and end times, as well as the start and end tracks, by using the mf_set_export_area() command.

 Navigating and Editing